srinivasulurao/divido-assessement/README.md

 ## Extra Credit

-Extra points if your code handles unexpected situations graciously and takes into account the plateu size when calculating movements
+Extra points if your code handles unexpected situations graciously.

 For more extra points make your code handle yaml files